DRose1991/Viscous-Shear-Cosmology-Simulation/README.md

 ---

+## 📊 Empirical Validation
+For a detailed analysis of how VSC performs against real-world data (SPARC, Cosmic Chronometers, and Solar System ephemerides), see the [Results & Discussion Summary](RESULTS_SUMMARY.md).

+---

 ## 📜 Citation

 If you use this code or the VSC model in your research, please cite the repository using the provided `CITATION.cff` file or the following format: